MafiaHub/blade/README.md

 Change into the code/ source directory and type *make*.
-After that copy everything from the release/ directory to your Runblader installation directory.
+After that copy everything from the release/ directory to your Game installation directory.